apache/qpid-proton/INSTALL.md

 Refer to the CMake documentation for more information.

-Build and install from a command prompt (using msbuild)
+Build and install from a command prompt (using msbuild):

     > cmake --build . --target install --config RelWithDebInfo

-Loading the ALL_BUILD project into Visual Studio
+Loading the `ALL_BUILD` project into Visual Studio:

   1. Run the Microsoft Visual Studio IDE
-  2. From within the IDE, open the ALL_BUILD project file or proton solution file - it should be in the 'build' directory you created above.
+  2. From within the IDE, open the `ALL_BUILD` project file or Proton solution file - it should be in the `build` directory you created above.
   3. Select the appropriate configuration.
 RelWithDebInfo works best with the included CMake/CTest scripts

-Note that if you wish to build debug version of proton for use with swig bindings on Windows, you must have the appropriate debug target libraries to link against.
+Note that if you wish to build debug version of Proton for use with Swig bindings on Windows, you must have the appropriate debug target libraries to link against.

-Other platforms
+Other Platforms
 ---------------

 Proton can use the http://libuv.org IO library on any platform where it is available.
 Install the libuv library and header files and adapt the instructions for building on Linux.

-The libuv library is not required on Linux or Windows but if you wish you can use it instead of the default native IO by running cmake with `-Dproactor=libuv`
+The libuv library is not required on Linux or Windows, but if you wish you can use it instead of the default native IO by running cmake with `-Dproactor=libuv`.

 Installing Language Bindings
 ----------------------------